shilpamusale/claim-triage-ai/README.md

-> **ClaimFlowEngine** is an ML-powered microservice for automating healthcare claim denial prediction, uncovering root causes through NLP-based clustering, and intelligently routing high-priority claims to resolution teams using reinforcement learning-inspired policies.
+> **ClaimTriageAI** is an ML-powered microservice for automating healthcare claim denial prediction, uncovering root causes through NLP-based clustering, and intelligently routing high-priority claims to resolution teams using reinforcement learning-inspired policies.

 ---

 ## Project Overview

-**ClaimFlowEngine** simulates real-world **Revenue Cycle Management (RCM)** workflows and serves as a full-stack ML engineering showcase.
+**ClaimTriageAI** simulates real-world **Revenue Cycle Management (RCM)** workflows and serves as a full-stack ML engineering showcase.
 It enables:

 - Predicting whether a claim will be denied and why
   - For model details and evaluation, see the